 -

-A well-chosen root color makes your overall hair look effortlessly natural.
+A well-matched root color ensures your hair looks effortlessly natural.

 Step 1: Know Your Natural Hair Color